vivekrajsingh04/vivekrajsingh04/README.md

 Machine Learning Engineer | Quantitative Modeling | Systems Engineering

 I build production-grade ML and quantitative systems with a focus on statistical rigor, reproducibility, and performance.
-My work spans forecasting pipelines, model evaluation, and systems-level implementation in Rust and Python.

 ## Current Focus